LuisAlbertoVasquezVargas/spectre/README.md

 ```

 - Prompts for a comment
-- Appends the full state of `main.txt` to the stack
+- Creates a new snapshot as a child of the current one
-- Updates `PTR` to the new snapshot
+- Updates `CURRENT` to the new snapshot

 ### 3. View history